livingdocsIO/documentation/content/reference-docs/project-config/editor-settings.md

 ### Main Navigation Groups

-By default the main navigation items will be placed as top-level items in the menu, with the exception of 'contentSetup', 'projectSettings', and 'serverAdmin', which will be added to the 'preferences' and 'admin' groups.
+{{< added-in release-2022-03 block >}}

 To create custom groups for menu items you can use the `mainNavigationGroups` configuration.
 Within this array you should create an object for each group, and then define the menu items which belong to it by adding their `handle` or `liItem` value as a string in the items array.
 A group `handle` should be defined, and it's also possible to provide a `label` string, and to change the style by setting the boolean `secondary` property.

+By default the main navigation items will be placed as top-level items in the menu, with the exception of 'contentSetup', 'projectSettings', and 'serverAdmin', which will be added to the 'preferences' and 'admin' groups.

 ```js
 editorSettings: {